lukasgss/workerServiceCrypto/README.md

 # Functioning
-The software uses CoinLore's API to retrieve cryptocurrency coins and exchanges, and displays it in a filterable grid using Vue.js with TypeScript in the front end.
+The software uses CoinLore's API to retrieve cryptocurrency coins and exchanges, and displays it in a filterable grid or in an individual page for the coin, everything made using Vue.js with TypeScript.
 It does upsert functionality using a Hangfire job that executes every hour in a worker service.

 The documentation of CoinLore's API used to retrive the data can be found [here](https://www.coinlore.com/cryptocurrency-data-api).